Fraud in Ad Tech

 The Next Step for Publishers

-Your SSP or Ad Exchange will be hosting the Sellers.json and OpenRTB Supply Chain Object, that’s why they will be in charge of these standards implementation.
-It’s worth to point out, that specification is still being developed by IAB tech lab and presumably will be finalized during the next few weeks.
-We’ll keep you updated when further actions need to be made.
+Your SSP or Ad Exchange will be hosting the Sellers.json and OpenRTB Supply Chain Object; that’s why they will be in charge of these standards implementation.
+It’s worth to point out that specification is still being developed by the IAB tech lab and presumably will be finalized during the next few weeks.
+We’ll keep you updated when further actions need to be taken.